Geometric measure of entanglement for pure states and mean value of spin: Introduction

 \section{Introduction}

-Quantum entanglement as the intriguing feature of quantum theory has been noted by Einstein, Podolsky, Rosen, and Shr$\ddot{\rm o}$dinger and Einstein \cite{Ein35,Schrod35} and is intensively studied in the last two decades (see for instance review \cite{Hor09}).
-As a result it was recognized that entanglement is a new important resource for quantum-information processing.

-Quantification of entanglement is one of the principal challenges in quantum information theory.
-While for a bipartite states the measure of entanglement is well defined, for multipartite states many different measures of entanglement have to be considered \cite{Hor09,Ple07}.

-One of the natural entanglement measures is the geometric measure of entanglement, which was proposed by Shimony \cite{Shi95} and generalized for a multipartite system by Wei and Goldbart \cite {Wei03}.
-It is defined as a minimal squared distance between an entangled state $| \psi\rangle$ and a set of separable states $|\psi_s\rangle$
+Quantification of entanglement is one of the principal challenges in quantum information theory \cite{Hor09,Ple07}.
+Among the natural entanglement measures there is the geometric measure of entanglement proposed by Shimony \cite{Shi95}.
+Its properties for multiqubit systems were studied by Brody and Hughston \cite{BroHu01} and Wei and Goldbart \cite{Wei03}.
+A comparison of different definitions of the geometric measure of entanglement can be found in \cite{Chen14}.
+We shall consider the geometric measure of multiqubit entanglement defined as a minimal squared distance between an entangled state $| \psi\rangle$ and a set of separable states $|\psi_s\rangle$